 Quiet, undisturbed and beautiful, this little island also has a fascinating history that can be explored at your leisure in the main town of São Tomé.
 With trekking across the mountains and gorgeous beaches, it is worth a quick visit anytime you are in the region.

 São Tomé is one of the islands in the Democratic Republic of São Tomé and Príncipe, and of the Republic’s total area of 1001 km², takes up 854 km² of this.
-It is located about 300 kilometres west of Gabon in the Gulf of Guinea.

 There are five species of endemic amphibian, 120 endemic plant species (including a giant begonia and various orchids) and 15 endemic species of bird.
 The Obo National Park covers 300 km² over both São Tomé and Príncipe and protects lowland and montane forest, mangroves and savannah.